Access4Learning/sif3-framework-java/README.md

 - JBoss 6 (Free or Licenced version)
 - Optionally Jetty 8
 The list above mentions a minimum version number.
 It must be ensured that the code you provide runs on these versions.
-Of course it is fine if it runs on newer versions as well :-).
+Of course it is fine if it runs on newer versions as well :smiley:.

 ### Components of the Framework
 The SIF3 Framework has two core components.
-One relates to consumers (client side) and once relates to providers (server side).
+One relates to consumers (client side) and one relates to providers (server side).
 Many classes are common to both and changes in these classes affect both components.
 When altering the code base in any way you must always consider and test the impact for consumers and providers.
 The prime candidates of classes that are used in both components are in the 'sif3Common' and 'sif3InfraCommon' source directories.

+### Test Classes and Data Model
+There are a number of test and demo classes that from part of the framework.
+Their intention s two fold:
+- Test functionality
+- Provide Demo Code on how to use the framework
+It is important to note that these test and demo classes are based around the SIF AU Data Model.
+This doesn't mean that the framework is tied to that data model at all.
+None of the classes yoused in and source directory starting with 'sif3' make any assumption about a data model.
+Only classes in the directories with a pre-fix 'sif3' form the framework code.

+### Source Code dependencies